 A little inland from the Gulf of Poets but still enjoying spectacular views of Tuscan seas, snow-capped mountains and a river (The Magra) is Ameglia.
 Picture this: narrow winding streets, colorful houses perched on hillsides, and the scent of the Mediterranean wafting through the air.
 That's Ameglia for you, a small town that packs a punch when it comes to authentic Italian charm.

 It has consistently been chosen as one of the best villages in all of Italy and there are no tourists... yet.

 Every single thing about Ameglia is charming beyond belief, people are super friendly, the views are spectacular and the narrow lanes are a joy to explore.

-This piazza is picturesque, like the rest of the town, and it will forever remind me of the friendliness of the locals.
-The first time my son and I visited we'd just hiked fifteen miles around the peninsular (click for a map of the area) from another lovely town called Tellaro.
-We sat down in the piazza to find everything closed.
+The first time I visited the piazza, I experienced the friendliness of the locals.
+My son and I had just hiked fifteen miles around the peninsular (click for a map of the area) from another lovely town called Tellaro.
+We sat down in the piazza... to find everything closed.

 We resigned ourselves to our fates.